dcealopez/EternalModLoader/README.md

 # EternalModLoader
+DOOM Eternal mod loader for Windows.
-C# port for the DOOM Eternal modloader by SutandoTsukai181
+Originally just a C# port for the original DOOM Eternal Python modloader written by SutandoTsukai181